jeffy-pro/lite-api/Readme.md

 export HOTELBEDS_SECRET=<yoursecret>
 ./lite-api start
 ```

+In addition to this, environment variable `LOG_LEVEL` can be used to control log levels in the application.
+Allowed values are `INFO`, `DEBUG`, `WARN`, `ERROR`, these values are case-insensitive.

+`INFO` is the default log level.

 ## Taskfile Usage
 This project uses [Taskfile](https://taskfile.dev/) for managing various development and CI/CD tasks.
 The Taskfile is split into multiple files for better organization: